 Twins historical Rule 5 picks

 2016 – The Derek Falvey/Than Levine era started with the Twins having the number one overall pick in the 2016 Rule 5 Draft but they maneuvered a three-team trade with the Padres and Angels to acquire right-hander Justin Haley.
 The Twins selected right-hander Miguel Diaz but sent him to San Diego for a player to be named later or cash considerations; the Padres are expected to receive cash.
 Los Angeles then sent Haley, who was taken eighth from the Red Sox organization, to the Padres, who traded him to the Twins for cash.
+Justin Haley made the Twins team in 2017 and appeared in 10 games but was returned to the Boston Red Sox on July 24, 2017.
 The Twins also lost catcher Stuart Turner to the Reds, who picked him in the second round.

 2015 – The Twins made no selections in the major league portion of the Rule 5 draft but did lose RHP Zack Jones to the Milwaukee Brewers.